ullagallu-class/classes-index/docker/index.md

 - What is overlay and bridge network
 - Difference between default & custom bridge networks
 - Netowork types in docker
+- How can you remove dangling images
+- How can you clean dcoker system file system

 # Day-3[05-03-2025]
 - annoymous[tmp] & named volumes
 - bind mounts
 - dockerization instana
 - docker-compose to build&run instana
+- docker compose
+- docker networking

 **Interview Questions**
 - Why we are using volumes
 - what is docker home dir
 - what is annoynous/named/bindmounts

--
-# Day-4
+# Day-4[07-03-2025]
+- trivy
 - Docker Best Practices
+- ECS explanation

+# Day-5[08-03-2025]
-- ECS Project
+- ECS project